More

 4. Cause Physical Damage: If unauthorized access is gained to certain systems, hackers can cause physical damage to devices connected to the network, leading to costly repairs or replacements.

-By understanding these risks, organizations can better prepare to protect their systems and sensitive data from unauthorized access.
+By understanding these risks of unauthorized access, organizations can better prepare to protect their systems and sensitive data from unauthorized access.

 Possible Causes of Unauthorized Access